 In 1991, Elysium co-founder and MIT biologist Leonard Guarente, alongside graduate students Nick Austriaco and Brian Kennedy, conducted experiments to better understand how yeast aged.
 By chance, Austriaco tried to grow cultures of various yeast strains from samples he had stored in his fridge for months, which created a stressful environment for the strains.
 Only some of these strains could grow from here, but Guarente and his team identified a pattern: The strains of yeast that survived the best in the fridge were also the longest lived.
 This provided guidance for Guarente so he could focus solely on these long-living strains of yeast.

 This led to the identification of SIR2 as a gene that promoted longevity in yeast.
-It’s important to note more research is needed on SIR2’s effects in humans.
+It’s important to note that to date there is not yet evidence that this study can be extrapolated to humans and more research is needed on SIR2’s effects in humans.
 The Guarente lab thus found that removing SIR2 shortened yeast life span dramatically, while most importantly, increasing the number of copies of the SIR2 gene from one to two increased the life span in yeast.
 But what activated SIR2 naturally had yet to be discovered.

 This is where acetyl groups come into play.
 It was initially thought that SIR2 might be a deacetylating enzyme — meaning it removed those acetyl groups — from other molecules, but no one knew if this were true since all attempts to demonstrate this activity in a test tube proved negative.
 Guarente and his team were able to discover that SIR2 in yeast could only deacetylate other proteins in the presence of the coenzyme NAD+, nicotinamide adenine dinucleotide.